robert-johnson/BertelsmannArvato/README.md

-    **utils/groups.py** - Python file with lists defined to aid in the filling of missing values and imputing data **utils/impute.py** - Python file with Simple and KNN imputing functions **utils/transform.py** - Python file with transforming of columns/rows
+    **utils/groups.py** - Python file with lists defined to aid in the filling of missing values and imputing data **utils/impute.py** - Python file with Simple and KNN imputing functions **utils/transform.py** - Python file with transforming of columns/rows data_cleaning.py - Python file for calling the cleaning and transforming functions for data files learning.py - Python file for creating, tuning and testing the Classifiers

 ## Results